Killerbee7/javascript/README.md

-JavaScript by Margit.
+Basic JavaScript by Santosh.
 Includes all notes, assignments and projects.